 Once the registration process is complete Registration Numbers are permanent as long as I/O modules are not removed from or added to a system.
 When system power is cycled or the system is reset, I/O module Registration Numbers will always remain the same.
-If I/O modules are removed while the system is powered, they will be unregistered and the slots or registration numbers become available to register modules once inserted.
+If I/O modules are removed while the system is powered, they will be unregistered, and the slots or registration numbers become available to register modules once inserted.
 If I/O modules are removed while the system is powered and then the power is cycled, the remaining modules will remain registered with their assigned Registration Numbers.
-Tools within MAQ20-940 ReDAQ Shape Software for MAQ20 allow the user to reassign Registration Numbers.
-For further details, see Section 9.0 MAQ20 I/O Module Registration.
+Tools within MAQ20-940 ReDAQ Shape Software for MAQ20 allow the user to reassign and save Registration Numbers.
+Refer to the MAQ20 I/O Module Registration section for further details.

-Module Detect: A write to the Module Detect Register at I/O module address 98 plus the module offset based on Registration Number will blink the STAT LED on the top angled surface of the module at a 5Hz rate for 5 seconds so the module location in a system can be visually identified.
+Module Detect: A write to the Module Detect register at I/O module register address 98 plus the module offset based on Registration Number will blink the STAT LED on the top angled surface of the module at a 5Hz rate for 5 seconds so the module location in a system can be visually identified.

-9.0 MAQ20 I/O Module Registration and Reading Input and Excitation Signals
+12.0 MAQ20 I/O Module Registration and Reading Input and Excitation Signals

 The MAQ20 Data Acquisition System uses an automated registration process which periodically scans the system and will detect when MAQ20 I/O modules are added and removed.
 Modules are assigned a sequential Registration Number based on the order in which they are detected.
 This order can be forced to occur in a given sequence by adding modules one at a time or it can be allowed to happen randomly.
-For further details, see Section 7.0 Maintaining a System, and Section 8.0 Expanding a System.
+For further details, see the Building a System, Maintaining a System, and Expanding a System sections of this manual.